bcgsc/NanoSim/README.md

 ## Installation
 Install through Conda
-`conda install install -c bioconda nanosim`
+`conda install -c bioconda nanosim`

 Or
 clone the github repo, and install the dependencies as listed in the requirements.txt